redis-store/redis-activesupport/README.md

 For information on how to use this library in a Rails app, see the [documentation for redis-rails](https://github.com/redis-store/redis-rails).

 If, for some reason, you're using `ActiveSupport::Cache` and not in a Rails app, read on to learn how to install/use this gem by itself!

-## A quick note about Rails 5.2

-Rails 5.2.0 [includes a Redis cache store out of the box](https://github.com/rails/rails/pull/31134), so you don't really need this anymore if you're generating a new Rails application.
-We are no longer accepting new features for this gem, only pull requests for security and compatibility fixes will be accepted.

 ## Installation